L'Auberge du Pont des Pierres

 What to expect when you arrive

 Montanges sits in the Haut-Bugey, a corner of eastern France that sees far fewer tourist circuits than the Rhône Valley to the south or the Jura to the north.
-L'Auberge du Pont des Pierres fits the archetype of the serious French country inn: a room where the energy is calm rather than buzzy, where the ambient noise stays low enough for conversation, and where the pace of service is set by the kitchen rather than a front-of-house rush.
+L'Auberge du Pont des Pierres fits the archetype of the serious French country inn: a room where the energy is calm rather than buzzy, where the ambient noise stays low enough for conversation, where the pace of service is set by the kitchen rather than a front-of-house rush.
 If you are coming from a city restaurant culture where energy reads as noise and movement, expect something quieter and more deliberate here.
-That is not a flaw , it is the format.
+That is not a flaw, it is the format.
 The atmosphere rewards the kind of lunch or dinner where you are not watching the clock.

 Chef Yannick Delpech leads the kitchen with a modern cuisine approach, meaning the cooking does not lean on the retro-classical French register that still dominates many rural auberges in this region.
 Expect technique and seasonal intention rather than the butter-and-cream grammar of an older generation of country restaurants.
-The Bib Gourmand designation is specifically Michelin's signal for food that delivers clear quality without the pricing of a starred house , which makes L'Auberge du Pont des Pierres a different proposition from the €€€€ tables in Paris or the coast.
+The Bib Gourmand designation is specifically Michelin's signal for food that delivers clear quality without the pricing of a starred house, which makes L'Auberge du Pont des Pierres a different proposition from the €€€€ tables in Paris or the coast.

 Booking window and timing